OpenSourceBrain/osb-model-validation/README.md

     omv all

-Learn more about the options `omv` can take by running `omv --help`.
+Adding the `-V` flag prints more details on successful/failed runs.
+Learn more about the options that `omv` can take by running `omv --help`.

+To see what [engines](https://github.com/OpenSourceBrain/osb-model-validation/tree/master/omv/engines) are currently installed (and what their versions are) type:

+    omv list -V

 Running validation tests locally ensures that you can quickly check if any changes you have made to the model cause changes to its specific outcomes.
-Since you can run the validation with different engines to use different simulators, this also allows you to quickly verify that your model gives similar results using these different tools.
+Since you can run the validation with different [engines](https://github.com/OpenSourceBrain/osb-model-validation/tree/master/omv/engines) to use different simulators, this also allows you to quickly verify that your model gives similar results using these different tools.

 ### Running tests automatically on ~~Travis-CI~~

 **Note: Travis-CI is no longer the preferred platform for testing, [GitHub Actions](https://github.com/features/actions) is.
 To use OMV with GHA, copy an existing configuration file, e.g. https://github.com/OpenSourceBrain/ACnet2/blob/master/.github/workflows/omv-ci.yml**